Group velocity

 The group velocity of a wave is the velocity with which the overall envelope shape of the wave's amplitudes—known as the modulation or envelope of the wave—propagates through space.

 For example, if a stone is thrown into the middle of a very still pond, a circular pattern of waves with a quiescent center appears in the water, also known as a capillary wave.
-The expanding ring of waves is the wave group, within which one can discern individual waves that travel faster than the group as a whole.
+The expanding ring of waves is the wave group or wave packet, within which one can discern individual waves that travel faster than the group as a whole.
 The amplitudes of the individual waves grow as they emerge from the trailing edge of the group and diminish as they approach the leading edge of the group.